 - Three groundwater plumes (Southwest Plume, Northwest Plume, and Northeast Plume) exist in the RGA.
 Two of the plumes, the Northwest Plume and the Northeast Plume, have migrated offsite (outside of the DOE property).
-The Southwest Plume has migrated to the unsecured area outside the PGDP security fence but remains within the DOE property boundary. - The three groundwater plumes are the result of the release of contaminants at multiple source areas around PGDP, with the largest being the C-400 Decontamination Building area in WAG 6. - The concentration of TCE contamination in soil and water samples from the C-400 Building area indicates that free-product TCE exists in the UCRS and the RGA. - The levels of TCE contamination at the C-720 Building and SWMU 1 (WAG 27) suggest the presence of free-product TCE in the UCRS soils only. - 99Tc contaminant concentrations exist throughout the Northwest and Southwest Plumes and in limited portions of the Northeast Plume located inside the PGDP Security Fence, but do not result in excessive risk to the off-site groundwater user.
-99Tc concentrations have been measured onsite (inside security fence) in excess of 16,000 and 5,000 pCi/L in the Northwest and Southwest Plumes, respectively, which correlates to 6 × 10-4 and 2 × 10-4 excess lifetime cancer risk (ELCR), respectively, to a residential groundwater user.
+The Southwest Plume has migrated to the unsecured area outside the PGDP security fence but remains within the DOE property boundary.
+The magnitude and extent of the groundwater plumes are generally known.
+However, it is expected that, in some instances, additional groundwater characterization for delineation of DNAPL or dissolved phase concentrations probably will be necessary to support the design and implementation of remedial alternatives. - The three groundwater plumes are the result of the release of contaminants at multiple source areas around PGDP, with the largest being the C-400 Decontamination Building area in WAG 6. - The concentration of TCE contamination in soil and water samples from the C-400 Building area indicates that free-product TCE exists in the UCRS and the RGA. - The levels of TCE contamination at the C-720 Building and SWMU 1 (WAG 27) suggest the presence of free-product TCE in the UCRS soils only. - 99Tc contaminant concentrations exist throughout the Northwest and Southwest Plumes and in limited portions of the Northeast Plume located inside the PGDP Security Fence, but do not result in excessive risk to the off-site groundwater user.
+99Tc concentrations have been measured onsite (inside security fence) in excess of 16,000 and 5,000 pCi/L in the Northwest and Southwest Plumes, respectively, which correlates to 6×10^{-4} and 2×10^{-4} excess lifetime cancer risk (ELCR), respectively, to a residential groundwater user.
 These considerations also equate to doses to a residential groundwater user of 16 and 5 mrem/yr for water drawn from the respective plumes. - A summary of these previous investigations is contained in the Data Summary Report (DSR), which is included as Appendix A of this report.
 Also, these investigations, through a baseline risk assessment, have identified a limited number of COCs that would impact an off-site groundwater user or the Little Bayou Creek.
 Little Bayou Creek receives groundwater discharges from the RGA, downgradient of the PGDP.
 However, the primary COCs that drive the need for action, as demonstrated in the baseline risk assessment and by fate and transport modeling, are TCE, its degradation products (1,1-dichloroethene, 1,2-dichloroethene, and vinyl chloride), and 99Tc.